 So in the news your hear people talk about a “flat tax.”
 You hear politicians say we should eliminate loopholes and deductions.
 You may also hear other terms such as a consumption tax, paying your fair share, alternative minimum tax, and on and on.
-Well these same concepts can apply to drayage.
+Well, these same concepts can apply to drayage.

-- A flat drayage charge (or flat tax).
-This would be one simple charge for everyone based upon the amount of weight you brought in to the show.
-If you bring in 500 lbs. or 5,000 lbs. you would be charged the same rate for each 100 hundred pound increments.
+- A flat drayage charge (or flat tax) – This would be one simple charge for everyone based upon the amount of weight you brought in to the show.
+If you bring in 500 lbs or 5,000 lbs, you would be charged the same rate for each 100 hundred pound increments.

-- Consumption drayage or Alternative Minimum drayage.
-This could also be considered a flat drayage charge by connecting a simple drayage rate to the number of booth spaces you order.
+- Consumption drayage or Alternative Minimum drayage – This could also be considered a flat drayage charge by connecting a simple drayage rate to the number of booth spaces you order.
 For example: It could be a minimum drayage rate of $600 per 10 x 10 booth space.
 You could even have a different rate for linear vs. island exhibits.
 The rate for island exhibits would be a little more.
 Bottom line, everyone could budget for the show and you could set a maximum weight limit for each 10 x 10 booth space and have a process for those who are overweight.
 The whole idea is to get things simple and create more certainty and consistency.
-Gee – where have I heard that before?
+Gee – where have we heard that before?

 Look – all we’re saying is with the struggle between reduced weights and the resulting higher drayage rates maybe there are other ways to approach this subject.
-It would be great to see Associations and General contractors explore these ideas but they kind of need to do it together.
+It would be great to see associations and general contractors explore these ideas but they kind of need to do it together.
 You, as the exhibitor, can mention these ideas along the way.
 Drayage isn’t getting any cheaper or easier to understand – right?